 Midwives are health professionals which providers offer care to childbearing women during their pregnancy, labour and birth, and during the postpartum period.
 The role of a midwife is varied, and each day is usually different depending if whether you are conducting prenatal, antenatal or postnatal appointments, or attending a birth.

-The general pathway to become a midwife in Australia is to complete a Bachelor of Midwifery, or a nursing degree and postgraduate midwifery qualification.
+To become a Midwife you will need to complete a Bachelor of Midwifery and a Masters of Midwifery Practice or a nursing degree and postgraduate midwifery qualification.

 - AHPRA Registration

 - Post Natal Care

 - Physical, psychological and process of pregnancy and birth

 Registered Nurses can undertake further studies to obtain qualifications and progress their career into more senior positions such as;